yogeshtodarwal/which_bollywood_celebrity/Text.md

 Motivation for Application

-My research interest lies in the development of theoretical models and computational techniques and their application to chemical systems.
-My doctoral research under Prof. Patrick Norman at KTH Royal Institute of Technology focused on force field parametrization and the computational prediction of protein-ligand interactions in neurodegenerative diseases.
-I have also worked on machine learning project during my internship at Radboud University (Netherlands) and my 5-year integrated master's at IIT Bombay (India).
-The current open postdoctoral position at Stockholm University presents a unique opportunity to apply these skills to understanding how our cells capture energy through membrane protein functions, aligning perfectly with both my scientific expertise and career aspirations.
+- My research interest lies in the development of theoretical models and computational techniques and their application to chemical systems.
+- My doctoral research under Prof. Patrick Norman at KTH Royal Institute of Technology focused on force field parametrization and the computational prediction of protein-ligand interactions in neurodegenerative diseases.
+- I have also worked on machine learning project during my internship at Radboud University (Netherlands) and my 5-year integrated master's at IIT Bombay (India).
+- The current open postdoctoral position at Stockholm University presents a unique opportunity to apply these skills to understanding how our cells capture energy through membrane protein functions, aligning perfectly with both my scientific expertise and career aspirations.

-During my education at IIT Bombay (India), I was fascinated by machine learning (ML) techniques and kept myself updated with Generative Adversarial Neural Networks (GANs), the hot topic at that time.
-I had the opportunity to learn and apply ML models to map molecular data to properties during a summer internship at Radboud University (Netherlands) and as a research assistant at IIT Bombay.
-These are skills that I can leverage in this project.
+- During my education at IIT Bombay (India), I was fascinated by machine learning (ML) techniques and kept myself updated with Generative Adversarial Neural Networks (GANs), the hot topic at that time.
+- I had the opportunity to learn and apply ML models to map molecular data to properties during a summer internship at Radboud University (Netherlands) and as a research assistant at IIT Bombay.
+- These are skills that I can leverage in this project.

-During my PhD, I collaborated with diverse theoretical and experimental chemists on various projects.
-I am excited about the golden opportunity to work under Prof. Ville Kaila and collaborate with Dr. Simon Olsson's lab.
-This will enrich my current competencies in computational biochemistry and machine learning, ultimately contributing to groundbreaking work on energy metabolism in cells.
+- During my PhD, I collaborated with diverse theoretical and experimental chemists on various projects.
+- I am excited about the golden opportunity to work under Prof. Ville Kaila and collaborate with Dr. Simon Olsson's lab.
+- This will enrich my current competencies in computational biochemistry and machine learning, ultimately contributing to groundbreaking work on energy metabolism in cells.

+I am writing to express my strong interest in the postdoctoral position in the Wallenberg project "Machine-Learning how our Cells Capture Energy - Data-Driven Studies of Membrane Protein Function, Evolution, and Disease" working with Professor Ville Kaila at Stockholm University.
+My research background makes me an ideal candidate for this role.